EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/rancherha.rst

 <Total#ofNodes> = <#ofShieldServers> + <2LBServers> + <1AdminWS>

-E.g. a Shield system of 8 nodes (3 managers, 5 browser farm) with RancherHA will require 11 nodes.
+E.g. a Shield system of 5 nodes (3 managers, 2 browser farm) with RancherHA will require 8 nodes.

+.. note:: Please see the Shield Architecture page, for the `recommended deployment <shieldarchitecture.html#production>`_.

 Software Requirements
 ---------------------